 Nike trainers need no introduction.
 The Swoosh logo is recognizable around the world, and the brand’s shoes have graced the feet of all the world’s biggest sports stars, from Michael Jordan to Tiger Woods to Cristiano Ronaldo.
 Considering the company was founded by a college track runner at the University of Oregon, alongside his coach, Bill Bowerman, Nike has come a long way to be considered, today, one of the best sports brands of all time.

 What makes Nike running shoes a top choice for joggers, sprinters, and long-distance runners around the world?
-Is it their innovative technology, from feel-like-your-flying cushioning to quick-off-the-ground carbon fibre plates?
-Is it the brand’s intuitive understanding of aesthetics and creative approach to colourways?
+Is it their innovative technology, from feel-like-your-flying cushioning to quick-off-the-ground carbon fiber plates?
+Is it the brand’s intuitive understanding of aesthetics and creative approach to colorways?

 It’s both those things.
 Nike has a huge range of top running shoes for men and workout shoes for women, from ultra-lightweight race shoes to daily trail trainers, from gym-appropriate kicks to luxury sneakers that have been spotted on the red carpet.
 It’s hard to know where to start when browsing their collections.
 Plus, when they’re always bringing out new iterations of iconic models, it’s difficult to keep up.

 So we’ve compiled a list of the best Nike running shoes available today.
 We’ve got something for everyone, from dedicated marathon runners to newbies who have literally just downloaded Strava.
 These running shoes will keep you going from the climbs to the cool-downs, from the switch-backs to the home sprint.